vikchupak/DevOps/Linux/LogicalCores.md

 # Hyper-threading
 https://en.wikipedia.org/wiki/Hyper-threading

-One physical core is treated as 2 logical core.
+One physical core is treated as 2 logical core (each has its own hardware logical thread).

 ![image](https://github.com/user-attachments/assets/9a84b45c-9328-4acc-9002-4ff508246e4d)